Custom masks, coronavirus and Black lives dominate VMA show

 “It’s our time to be the change we want to see,” said Palmer.
 “We need to come together, and music has that power.”

-The Weeknd opened the show with a performance on a 1,000-feet-high deck overlooking Manhattan, but said he was not in the mood for partying.
+The Weeknd opened the show with a performance on a 1,000 feet high (300 meter) deck overlooking Manhattan, but said he was not in the mood for partying.

 “It’s really hard for me to celebrate right now and enjoy this moment, so I’m just going to say justice for Jacob Blake and justice for Breonna Taylor,” he said, referring to the recent police shootings of Blake and Taylor.